CobaltFusion/DebugVision/README.md

 Concepts:
 - multi-in/multi-out
-   - in: for example, take multiple logfiles, or sockets
+   - in: for example, take multiple logfiles, sockets, or other input
    - out: stream to disk, stream to memory-ring-buffer
 - client/server
    - for example, multiple server instances on linux and a client/viewer on windows (or vice versa)